 Guatemala: Green and Inclusive Economic Growth for Indigenous Women and Youth

 Deadline for submitting a proposal for this call is June 9, 2017, before 4 p.m.
 Eastern Time (UTC-4).

-The total amount of funding available under the “Guatemala: Green and Inclusive Economic Growth for Indigenous Women and Youth” call for proposals is $12.75 million Canadian dollars for projects of up to five years in length.
+The total amount of funding available under the “Guatemala: Green and Inclusive Economic Growth for Indigenous Women and Youth” call for proposals is $12.75 million Canadian dollars for projects with a duration of five years.
 Global Affairs Canada may fund any number of proposals, or none, up to the maximum funding available.

 You must submit your proposal to this call through the online portal Partners@International.
 Global Affairs Canada will not accept any late submissions or submissions submitted outside the portal.
 Be sure to review the instructions in How to apply for funding through a call for proposals before beginning your application.